XSR Test Rig: Specs & Components

 |Lighting||NZXT Hue+||2x RGB strips||Check prices on Amazon >|

-This build was based around the NZXT Manta Mini ITX case, which necessitated the Z170I motherboard over its full-fat equivalent.
+This build was originally based around the NZXT Manta Mini ITX case, which necessitated the Z170I motherboard over its full-fat equivalent.
 However, the roomy case ensures that very few other sacrifices were made.
 There’s a chunky GTX 1080 FTW graphics card, a roof-mounted 280mm radiator for liquid cooling and five 140mm case fans (two Aer RGB up front, two on top of the radiator and one at the back).

 Were I to construct a similar PC now (autumn 2017), I’d swap out the Core i5 6600K for an eight-generation (“Coffee Lake”) hexa-core processor, probably the i5-8600K or i7-8700K.
 I’d choose a corresponding motherboard from ASUS, and higher-clocked RAM (probably from Corsair).
-The Kraken X61 cooler has also been replaced by the Kraken X62.
+The Kraken X61 cooler has also been superceded by the Kraken X62.
 The rest of the build would remain unchanged.
 However, I’d also be tempted to wait until 2018 for a 10nm Cannon Lake processor, assuming it isn’t delayed until the end of time.

 If you have any questions about the build, let me know and I’ll answer if I can!